yoyanec/blog/_posts/2019-10-01-nginx-in-docker-as-non-root-user.markdown

 user nginx;
 {% endhighlight %}

-And change ports in `default.conf` (and in all vhost.conf files) from 80 to 8080 and from 443 to 8443.
-For exmaple `default.conf` may look like this:
+And change ports in `default.conf` (and in all vhost.conf files) from 80 to your choice of free port above 1024, for example 8080 and from 443 to 8443.
+So your `default.conf` may look like this:

 {% highlight Nginx %}
 server {